EasyJet rejects Wizz bid and raises $1.7 bln to go it alone | Business

 EasyJet declined to name its suitor, but a source familiar with the matter told Reuters it was Wizz Air.
 Wizz also declined to comment.
 EasyJet said the all-share approach fundamentally undervalued its business, and added the potential bidder had since said it was no longer interested in a deal.

-The approach was "highly conditional in its nature which made it very uncertain in terms of the deliverability of it," easyJet Chief Executive Johan Lundgren told reporters, without giving details.
-EasyJet said the fundraising would strengthen its balance sheet should the COVID-19 downturn continue and allow it to take advantage of an expected recovery in Europe's aviation market by, for example, expanding its presence at key airports by buying more slots.
+The approach was "highly conditional in its nature which made it very uncertain in terms of the deliverability," EasyJet CEO Johan Lundgren told reporters, without giving details.
+EasyJet said the fundraising, its second of the pandemic, would strengthen its balance sheet should the COVID-19 downturn continue and allow it to operate more aggressively once the recovery arrives.
+It has identified landing slots across Europe it could acquire, including in Paris, Amsterdam, and Milan.

-"I believe this is really a once in a lifetime opportunity," Lundgren said.
-EasyJet, which during the pandemic sunk to its first ever annual loss and cut 4,500 jobs, is aiming to steal market share from legacy carriers like British Airways owner IAG and Air France-KLM as they retract their short-haul operations.
+"I believe this is really a once-in-a-lifetime opportunity," Lundgren said.
+EasyJet, which during the pandemic sunk to its first-ever annual loss and cut 4,500 jobs, wants to steal market share from legacy carriers like British Airways owner IAG and Air France-KLM as they retract their short-haul operations.

-But it faces stiff competition from Ryanair, Europe's largest budget airline, and rapidly expanding Wizz, both of which have recovered faster than easyJet over the summer.
-Wizz has a stronghold over eastern European destinations like Poland and Romania, while easyJet is well-positioned in countries including Britain, Italy, Switzerland, Germany and France.
+But it faces stiff competition from Ryanair, Europe's largest budget airline, and rapidly expanding Wizz, both of which have recovered faster than easyJet this year.
+Wizz is strong in eastern European destinations like Poland and Romania, while easyJet is well-positioned in countries including Britain, Italy, Switzerland, Germany, and France.
 Adding to their potential good fit, both also operate all-Airbus fleets.

-EasyJet has a market capitalisation of 3.33 billion pounds ($4.6 billion), while Wizz is worth 5.1 billion pounds.
-"EasyJet has always been a strategic target for Jozsef Varadi," said a senior industry source of the Wizz CEO.
+Wizz, which counts aviation veteran Bill Franke as its chairman and his Indigo Partners as its biggest shareholder, has a market value of 5.1 billion pounds ($7 billion), while easyJet is worth 3.3 billion pounds.
+Its share price has also outperformed easyJet's.
 Shares in Wizz had bounced back to pre-pandemic levels by November 2020 and hit an all-time high of 5,595 pence in March.
 EasyJet's stock, by contrast, had recovered 70% of its pre-pandemic value by May 2021 before starting another decline.
-RIGHTS ISSUE

-Illustrating the ongoing travel slump, easyJet said that over July-September it expected its capacity to be about 57% of pre-pandemic levels.
+RIGHTS ISSUE Illustrating the ongoing travel slump, easyJet said that over July-September it expected its capacity to be about 57% of pre-pandemic levels.
 Ryanair flew around 75% of its normal passenger numbers in August, and Wizz flew over 85% that month.

-EasyJet said it was seeing slot opportunities at Paris Orly, Amsterdam, Porto, Lisbon, Milan Linate and possibly at London Gatwick and that new funds would help build its network.
+For the last three months of 2021, easyJet expects to fly up to 60% of 2019 levels, held back by Britain's slower return to international travel than the rest of Europe.
+The drawn-out recovery has already forced easyJet to raise 5.5 billion pounds from shareholders and debt markets, and by selling and leasing back aircraft.
+It also announced a new $400 million debt facility on Thursday.

-The rights issue is the second time the airline has tapped shareholders during the pandemic.
-It raised 419 million pounds in June 2020.
-At that time, the group's biggest shareholder, founder Stelios Haji-Ioannou, did not participate.
-Shares in easyJet, which were trading around 1,550 pence before the pandemic hit in early 2020, fell as much as 14% in early deals to 680 pence, the lowest since January, reflecting the big discount proposed for the rights issue.
+In June 2020, easyJet raised 419 million pounds from investors, but its biggest shareholder, founder Stelios Haji-Ioannou, did not participate.
+The new rights issue, raising 1.2 billion pounds, represents a 35.8% discount on the theoretical ex-rights price of 638 pence per share on Sept.
+8. Shares in EasyJet, which were trading around 1,550 pence before the pandemic hit in early 2020, were down 10% at 710 pence at 1105 GMT, while Wizz was down 2%.

-They regained some ground to trade down 10% at 713 pence at 0938 GMT, while Wizz was down 3%.
-Under the rights issue, shareholders would be able to buy 31 new shares for every 47 existing ones for 410 pence each, a 35.8% discount on the theoretical ex-rights price of 638 pence per share on Sept.
-8, easyJet said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)